patrickjohncyh/ibm-waldo/Test folder/Power Source.md

-One of the reasons why a power bank as an “off the shelf” solution was used for this prototype was because of the time limitation, but also more importantly because it is safer and more reliable.
+A power bank was utilised as an “off the shelf” solution for this prototype not only due to time limitations, but also because it is deemed to be safer and more reliable, having passed industry safety checks.
 The downside is that this power bank is rather costly at a retail price of £98.
 In the future, perhaps rechargeable lithium ion batteries coupled with some applications of power electronics could be used instead as a more cost-effective alternative.